 Sometimes you might have an evergreen pitch.
 The challenge with evergreen pitches is they aren’t urgent.
 If it can be covered at any time, why should a reporter write about it now?
 It’s important to stay updated with what’s happening in the world, so you can add a news hook to your pitch.
 Maybe you’re pitching a small-business expert, and the U.S. jobs report just came out.
-Using data from reports or reference a major event can help make your story more timely.
+Using data from reports or references to a major event can help make your story more timely and create urgency.

 Interested in PR?
 Get a crash course here.